kubernetes-sigs/gateway-api/geps/gep-2648/index.md

 #### On `Policy` objects

-Each Direct Attached Policy MUST populate the `Accepted` condition and reasons as defined in the Go spec, a snapshot of which is included below.
+Each Direct Attached Policy MUST populate the `Accepted` condition and reasons as defined in the PolicyCondition API, a snapshot of which is included below.
 The canonical representation is in the actual Go files.
 (At the time of writing, this is in `apis/v1alpha2/policy_types.go`)

 ```go
 // PolicyConditionType is a type of condition for a policy.